dominiquefastus/NuStru-CodonAnalysis/README.md

 ```
 brew install FastTree
 ```
-From the previous alignment, the tree can be constructed with the following command:
+From the previous alignment, the tree can be constructed with the like this:
 ```
 FastTree input_aln.fasta > output_tree.nwk
 ```